ChakChiShing/csci3100_project/README.md

 ```
 expo start
 ```
--this should be able to open a webiste in browser(EXPO)    then  click the emulator or open in web to see the real time change
+- this should be able to open a webiste in browser(EXPO)    then  click the emulator or open in web to see the real time change